tamu-edu-students/adaptive-load_balancing/README.md

-# 🚀 Adaptive Load Balancing in Java-Based Microservices Using Real-Time Metrics
+# Adaptive Load Balancing in Java-Based Microservices Using Real-Time Metrics

-> A research-driven project to implement and evaluate an **adaptive load balancing mechanism** for Java-based microservices using **real-time performance metrics** like latency, queue length, and error rates.
+> This work is done as part of my CSCE 685 (Directed Studies) coursework under the supervision of Dr. Hank, Associate Dean for Graduate Programs, CSE Department, Texas A&M University.
+This project implements and evaluates an **adaptive load balancing mechanism** for Java-based microservices using **real-time performance metrics** like latency, queue length, and error rates.

 ---